Morton’s Neuroma Treatment at Foot Foundation

 Causes & Risk Factors

-Biomechanics – forefoot overload, tight calf with limited ankle dorsiflexion, hypermobility, hallux valgus, cavus foot with hindfoot varus or plantarflexed first ray
+Biomechanics: forefoot overload, tight calf (limited ankle dorsiflexion), hypermobility, hallux valgus, cavus foot (hindfoot varus, plantarflexed first ray)

-Activity load – running, court sports, and hiking, especially on hard surfaces
+Activity load: running, court sports, hiking—especially on hard surfaces

 Occupational standing or long walking on firm floors